 The thought of having a tooth pulled is not pleasant, but sometimes it’s necessary.
-For example, when your teenager’s wisdom teeth are coming in, they can push other teeth out of place, causing bite and jaw problems.
-Dr. Nancy Rotroff’s advanced training ensures that you're in competent hands while in the dental chair.
-If you or your child needs to have a tooth pulled, call or book an appointment online with Dr. Rotroff in Ft.
-Lauderdale, Florida.
+For example, when your teenager’s wisdom teeth are coming in, they can push other teeth out of place, causing pain and jaw problems.
+Possibly a tooth requires extraction due to trauma or infection.
+Regardless of the situation, Dr. Nancy Rotroff's and Dr. Gerard Wasselle's advanced training ensures that you are in competent hands while in the dental chair.
+As your family dentist, our doctors will discuss your options from anxiety control using IV sedation to planning for tooth replacement, if necessary.
+If you or your child needs to have a tooth pulled, call our office to schedule an exam.

 There are several reasons that you may need to have a tooth extracted: You may have

-Be sure Dr. Rotroff understands your complete medical history before the extraction.
-If you are prone to infection from another medical condition, such as periodontitis, or have an artificial joint such as a hip replacement, she prescribes antibiotics before and after the extraction.
+Be sure our doctors understand your complete medical history before the extraction.
+If you are prone to infection from another medical condition, such as periodontitis, or have an artificial joint such as a hip replacement, we prescribe antibiotics before and after the dental extraction.

-Dr. Rotroff numbs the area and uses local anesthesia, or general anesthesia if the tooth is impacted.
-She may need to remove some of the gum around the tooth.
-Using forceps, she moves the tooth back and forth to separate it from the jawbone.
+For patients with dental anxiety and for your comfort, we offer IV sedation during your surgical procedure.
+Prior to extraction, doctors numb the area using local anesthesia.
+We may need to remove some of the gum around the tooth.
+Using forceps, the doctors move the tooth back and forth to separate it from the jawbone.

-Immediately after the procedure, Dr. Rotroff will place a gauze pad in the tooth socket and have you bite down gently on it to lessen the bleeding.
-She may prescribe an antibiotic.
-If she does, be sure to take all of it as prescribed.
+Immediately after the procedure, our doctors will place a gauze pad in the tooth socket and have you bite down gently on it to lessen the bleeding.
+We may prescribe an antibiotic.
+If we do, be sure to take all of it as prescribed.